Average Rental Yields in Birmingham

 What is Driving Rental Yields in Birmingham?

 Birmingham is a popular location for investors because it’s a prime example of a market that can offer the high-end city-centre lifestyle without the price tag.
-Home to incredible career opportunities, resident amenities that support tenant demand and a fantastic nightlife, it’s both popular with tenants and able to command the rental income to support above-average yields for investors.
+Home to incredible career opportunities, resident amenities that support tenant demand and a fantastic nightlife, Birmingham rental yields are high because the city is both popular with tenants and able to command the rental income to support above-average returns for investors.

 While it has always been known as the ‘second city’ when compared to London, there’s no doubt that since 2016, Birmingham property has led the way.
 While London’s property market has struggled with incredibly high prices and struggling rental yields, cities such as Birmingham have steadily reinvented themselves as prime investment destinations.

-Birmingham maintains relatively low property prices compared to London – £205,703 vs £666,842 – but has seen rents rise by 28% over the last 10 years.
-This means it has been delivering exceptional yields for the better part of the decade and as new projects complete, the potential of the city only rises.
+Birmingham maintains relatively low property prices compared to London – £214,696 vs £648,942 – despite a 39% rise in prices over the past 10 years.
+Paired with a 28% increase in rents in the same period, the city has been delivering both exceptional yields and competitive growth for the better part of the decade, and with many new projects on the horizon, the potential of the city only rises.

 HS2, for example, would open up Birmingham to a whole new London market.
 With the city effectively becoming a commuter hotspot overnight, the potential for a much higher tenant base would drive demand.
 At the same time, the improvements to infrastructure and new amenities springing up around the city is providing the support for that increased demand.